darekwojciechowski/xtb-dividend-analysis/docs/act-local-testing.md

 - Guard those steps in the workflow with `if: ${{ !env.ACT }}` so they skip during local dry runs.

 With these adjustments, the `act` execution can progress through the relevant jobs without the Docker credential errors or missing-token failures.

+## Cleaning up after running `act`

+`act` removes its temporary containers automatically, but it leaves downloaded images and cached files on disk.
+To free space:

+- Remove unused Docker images/layers: `docker system prune -f` (add `--volumes` if you also want to drop anonymous volumes).
+- Clear cached actions: `rm -rf ~/.cache/act`.
+- Delete workflow artifacts created in the repo (e.g., `coverage.xml`, `test-results.xml`) using standard `rm`/`git clean -fd` commands.

+Run these commands only when you are sure you no longer need the cached data.